Delta Blues (horse)

 Delta Blues (デルタブルース, 3 May 2001 – 8 October 2024) was a Japanese Thoroughbred racehorse best known for winning the 2006 Melbourne Cup.
 He was the first Japanese horse to win the Cup.
 In doing so he defeated Pop Rock, another Japanese horse who shared Delta Blues' trainer, Katsuhiko Sumii.
+Delta Blues was more known as a stayer, where each of his graded stakes wins came in the over 3000 metres distance races.